 • Music

-• Visual Art and Media
+• Visual Arts and Media

 For further information about the Power of 9 please contact Ms Caitlyn Tulk, Co-ordinator of Power of 9.